 Longevity has been largely ignored in the commercial breeding of poultry, and indeed many homesteaders have unconsciously played along through a “two years and out” approach to their laying flocks.
 But we would be wise not to throw out the genetics for longevity in our birds.
-Not only does it require more time and resource to bring a new group of birds to maturity more frequently, but the genes for longevity are apparently the same as, or closely linked to, the genes for health and vigor.
+Not only does it require more time and resources to bring a new group of birds to maturity more frequently, but the genes for longevity are apparently the same as, or closely linked to, the genes for health and vigor.
 Homesteaders should make longevity a factor in selection.
 If Matilda and Henrietta are producing eggs at the same rate but Matilda is a year older, why cull Matilda just because she has completed her second laying season?
 Doesn’t it make more sense to cull Henrietta, and pass on Matilda’s genes for longevity and maintenance of production?

 Selection in practice

 Whatever system you use, careful selection of breeders is the key to success.
 Selection is a hands-on as well as a visual process.
 Handle the birds to determine body style or flaws such as crooked keel that are hidden under the plumage.
 Note especially conformation of the breast, whether narrow and pointy, or broad and plump.
 When I am selecting Old English Games, for example, I always favor plumper cocks with broader breasts, in preference to the lean, compact body style favored in a bird intended for the fighting pit.